Text Chunking for RAG: Stop Losing Context in Splits (2026)

 embeddings = OpenAIEmbeddings(model="text-embedding-3-small")

-# percentile: split when cosine distance between adjacent sentences > the 95th percentile
+# "percentile" mode: split when cosine distance between adjacent sentences

 chunker = SemanticChunker(